My Roles // Visual/UI Designer, Design System Creator & Manager, Illustrator, UX Contributor

 Here is a link to the archive of this design system stored by my friend and front-end developer counterpart James Ives.
 He also wrote an article about how we created the system.

-The App in Motion!
+The App in a Nutshell

 Compare Plans functionality

-A Cool New Feature
+A Cool Redesign

 In my opinion, this feature is one of the strongest designs we put forth from a research, experience, and interface point of view.